 Job listings for healthcare analytics positions often appear under titles that include “clinical analytics,” “heath data analyst” and similar terms.
 Advertised positions run the gamut of experience and level of responsibility, including specialist, analyst, manager, director and C-suite level.

-The salary range for health analytics positions, according to the BLS and a recent survey conducted by the research arm of the Health Information Management Systems Society (HIMSS), starts at an average of $37,000 for entry-level positions and runs to as much as $196,000 for high-level C-suite positions such as chief medical information officer.
+The salary range for health analytics positions, according to the BLS and a recent survey conducted by the research arm of the Health Information Management Systems Society (HIMSS), starts at an average of $37,000 for entry-level positions and reaches as high as $196,000 for high-level C-suite positions such as chief medical information officer.

 Below is a partial list of job titles available for specialists in the field of healthcare analytics.